DenuvoSoftwareSolutions/SiMBA/README.md

     python3 src/simplify_dataset.py -f some_file.txt -v

-The following output would then be shown in the command line:
+The following output would then be shown:

 	Simplify expressions from data/some_file.txt ...